MikitaVitkouski/BSU/Java/Project_League_Of_Champions/README.md

 Output files:

-Results for each group are written to GroupsOut.txt with the following format:
+Results for each group are written to GroupsOut.txt with the following format (Each team on the new line):

 Group A:
 Atletico_M 15 4 1 1 14 3